Do Donkeys Choke?

 For More Essential Oils for Donkeys

 Check out my ebook for instructions on putting together your own basic kit, an extended list of safe oils for donkeys, a dilution chart and more.
-Click picture for more information.
+I even have a course available now!
+Check them out!

 Causes of choke

 The biggest offender is pellets!
 My senior horse, a young horse, and my donkey all choked on grass pellets.
 Grain and forage hay cubes are also causes.
 Equine can also choke on baling twine, plastic, their bedding and just about anything they can get in their mouths!
 Even hay!
 The thing is, if they don’t chew it properly the higher risk they can choke.

 Another cause of choke could be poor dental health.
 If food isn’t chewed properly this causes choking.
 My senior mini horse is missing some of her front teeth so I’m sure this had to do with the reason she choked.

 Competition can cause a donkey to chew their food poorly because they are trying hard to gobble it all down as quickly as possible!